CALL US AT 954 564-2025

 • Past President of the Rotary Club of Downtown Fort Lauderdale

-• Member of the Commerce Club
+• Member Florida Board of Optometry

 Ask the Doctor